jwerle/nexus-js-node-v8/nexus-js-v8-node.md

 ### 1.5.2 Example HTTP server

-With a core library much of the heavy lifting of writing a simple http server with Node.js becomes trivial with a core module called `http`.
+Using the core module `http`, much of the heavy lifting involved in writing a simple http server with Node.js becomes trivial.

 ***Figure 1.5 - An example of a simple http server written in JavaScript for a Node.js application***